Sensory Integration Therapy

 What does the assessment include?

-Our therapist will view the child in their home and school environments and will also ask you to visit the Sensory Bound clinic.
+Our therapist will view the child in their home and school environments.
 You will be given a sensory processing measure questionnaire to fill in and bring with you.
 This will then be studied and the findings, along with the results from the visits, will be given in a written report.
 Coping strategies and recommendations will be provided for you to put into place in home and at school that will help your child through everyday activities.
 We can then provide therapy sessions afterwards to assist further.

 How much does the assessment and therapy sessions cost?